 A good luck means - when and where one was born, his/her parents, friends, teachers, and it is mostly responsible for who one will become in his or her 20s (the rest will be up to him or her).
-For example (more in: https://www.smashwords.com/books/view/665204), since I was little my parents tried to teach me reading, chess, music; I have not become a chess master or a musician, but those lesson definitely help my brain development (and I have no responsibility for that – just was being lucky).
+For example (more in: https://www.smashwords.com/books/view/665204), since I was little my parents tried to teach me reading, chess, music; I have not become a chess master or a musician, but those lesson definitely help my brain development (and I have no responsibility for that – just was very lucky).

 Knowledgeable people are the basis of a society, they are responsible for a stable functioning, they preserve existing traditions, and sometimes they may object even progressive changes.
-However, smart people can outsmart knowledgeable ones (like Russian FSB outsmarted American CIA, FBI and NSA in 2016)
+However, clever people can outsmart knowledgeable ones (like Russian FSB outsmarted American CIA, FBI and NSA in 2016)

 Clever people are the agents of change, they can challenge established views and traditions, but sometimes they push for a change just for the sake of the change.

 Of course, ideally, one should be both – smart and clever.

 In conclusions, we can define a “clever person” as a “problem solver” (“a solution creator”); and a “smart person” as a “solution depository”.